-A few weeks ago we finished our master bathroom update on a tiny budget (about $300!) and I received several requests for a tutorial on how to make the mirror.
+A few weeks ago we finished our master bathroom update on a $300 budget and I received several requests for a tutorial on how to make the bathroom mirror.
 Full disclosure--covering our large mirror wasn't my original idea!
 I spotted it first at Cherished Bliss several months ago and I was determined to build a mirror frame for ourselves!

 The wood frame itself is made from pine boards.
 We stained the frame Rustic Gray and roughed it up a bit with a sanding block, nails, and a rough gloss treatment.
 We attached our wood frame to the mirror using a few joist hangers and at the bottom we used a few command strips.

 Scroll down for a supply list, an illustration overview, and a few process pictures for how to build your own wood mirror frame!

 This article contains affiliate links, you can read my full disclosure here.

 -Cut 2 boards 66" long